Service level privacy notices

 - educational Psychologists

-- partner organisations signed up to the our Information Sharing Agreements, where necessary, which may include NHS teams, health visitors, midwives, district councils, housing providers, Police, school nurses, doctors and mental health workers
+- partner organisations signed up to our Information Sharing Agreements, where necessary, which may include NHS teams, health visitors, midwives, district councils, housing providers, Police, school nurses, doctors and mental health workers

 - other local authorities and social care or health providers outside of the Local Authority